 1. Visit the Aarhus Art Museum

 Founded in 1859, the 10-story ARoS museum is home to Denmark’s largest art collection outside of Copenhagen, featuring both classical paintings from the 18th century Danish Golden Age, as well as modern art and sculptures.
+Highlights include works by N.A.
+Abildgaard and Christen Dalsgaard.
+The collection spans 300 years of Danish art and includes everything from landscape paintings to Social Realism.
+There are also international pieces and installations from artists like Miwa Yanagi and James Turrell.
 Explore four unique galleries and don’t miss the panoramic walkway on the museum’s top floor.
+It’s a 150-meter-long walkway with the glass panels moving through all the colors of the rainbow giving a unique perspective on the landscape outside.
 Keep in mind that the museum is closed on Monday.
-Admission is 150 DKK.
+Admission is 180 DKK.

 2. Wander the Deer Park

 A short stroll from downtown, this 22-acre park is a wooded area bordering the Marselisborg Forests that offers a peaceful afternoon amongst flora, fauna, and wildlife (including plenty of deer).
-There are benches and tables to relax with a book or picnic, and in the winter there is skiing and tobogganing.
+The park is home to both sitka and fallow deer, along with wild boar that have a separate enclosure.
+There zoo provides appropriate food for the animals and you can even feed them on your own.
+There are benches and tables to relax with a book or picnic, and in the winter, there is skiing and tobogganing.
 Admission is free.

 3. See Den Gamle By